PrinceKutt1/Gold-Medal-Metrics-Project/README.md

 ## Project Overview

-In this project you will be writing all the SQL statements for an Olympic metrics reporting web application called Gold Medal Metrics.

 Gold Medal Metrics allows users to:
  - View countries in a list with their population, GDP, and number of Olympic gold medals.